codigoisaac/codigoisaac/README.md

 I'm graduating in System Analysis and Development in Brazil. 📖 🇧🇷

-I'm currently working on the new Sofista Learning platform and in my free time I am studying about web/software development and creating websites and webapps for hobby and/or for clients. ⚡ ⚡
+In my free time I am studying about web/software development and creating websites and webapps for hobby and/or for clients. ⚡ ⚡

 I am currently learning more about Node.js, Git and operating systems. 🤓